 and went to bed.

-The hotel we stayed in was nice but did not have a hair dryer
+The hotel we stayed in was nice but did not have

 in the room so that was an adventure asking for that.